Quick Navigation

 The dog owner has the right to seek compensation for the medical bills regarding the dog’s treatment after the attack.

-Even if your dog was not injured, the entire experience could cause you and your dog emotional turmoil.
+Even if your dog is already safe and unhurt, the whole situation might leave you and your dog in emotional distress.

 You will need to show the court that the dog’s owner was irresponsible and intentionally or recklessly caused emotional distress.